Enter one date – EDD, LMP, ultrasound GA, or conception – to see how many weeks pregnant you are today.

 How this calculator works

-This tool estimates gestational age (GA) today, days until the estimated due date (EDD), and a trimester label.
+This tool estimates gestational age today, days until the estimated due date, and a trimester label.
 It follows standard obstetric dating rules used in clinical practice.

 Primary dating methods

-• EDD known: If you already have an EDD (for example from a prior clinical visit), GA today is the number of days between today and the last menstrual period (LMP) equivalent implied by that EDD.
-By convention, EDD corresponds to 280 days after LMP (40 weeks).
-The calculator counts backward 280 days from the EDD to infer LMP, then forward to today.
+- EDD known: If you already have an EDD (for example from a prior clinical visit), the tool infers the last menstrual period date by counting back 280 days, then counts forward to today.

-• LMP + average cycle length: Naegele’s rule assumes a 28-day cycle with ovulation about day 14.
-If the reported average cycle differs, we adjust the assumed LMP-to-ovulation interval by the difference from 28 days (e.g., 31-day cycles → +3 days).
-EDD = LMP (adjusted) + 280 days.
+- LMP + average cycle length: Naegele’s rule assumes a 28 day cycle with ovulation about day 14.
+If the reported average cycle differs, the LMP to ovulation interval is shifted by the difference from 28 days.
+EDD = adjusted LMP + 280 days.

-• Ultrasound GA + scan date: If an ultrasound reported GA (weeks + days) on a specific scan date, the calculator adds the remaining days to 280 to obtain the EDD, then derives GA today by date differences.
-(Clinical practice generally trusts first-trimester ultrasound over LMP when they disagree meaningfully.)
+- Ultrasound GA + scan date: If an ultrasound reported GA (weeks + days) on a scan date, the tool derives the EDD from that GA, then computes GA today by date differences.
+Early ultrasound is generally preferred over LMP when they disagree meaningfully.

-• Conception/intercourse date: For approximate dating, LMP is estimated as 14 days before conception, then EDD = LMP + 280 days.
-This mirrors the obstetric convention that GA counts from LMP, not from fertilization.
+- Conception/intercourse date: For approximate dating, LMP is estimated as 14 days before conception, then EDD = LMP + 280 days.

 What we show

-• Dates are treated as whole days (local time), and outputs avoid negative values.
+- Dates are treated as whole days in local time.
+Outputs avoid negative values.

-• Cycle-length adjustment is a practical heuristic.
-Irregular cycles, late ovulation, assisted reproduction, and uncertain dates may require clinician review.
+- Cycle length adjustment is a practical heuristic.
+Irregular cycles, assisted reproduction, or uncertain dates may need clinician review.

-• When both LMP and early ultrasound exist and disagree, early ultrasound dating is generally preferred.
+- When both LMP and early ultrasound exist and disagree, early ultrasound dating is usually preferred.

 If methods disagree, ultrasound dating in early pregnancy is usually most accurate.
 For IVF/FET, use the transfer option in the IVF calculator.